makeitlabs/authbackend/README.md

 # authbackend

-Some rough documentation as of December 2018.
+Some rough documentation as of January, 2021
 ## Install prerequisites

-(Note: Ubuntu-flavored)
+(As of Ubuntu 20.04.1) Start with only doing the stuff that you NEED to below, and only if you have problems, try depricated or questionable stuff.

-(DEPRICATE??) `sudo apt install libcurl4-openssl-dev libssl-dev` (DEPRICATE??) `sudo apt install sqlite3 flask python-pycurl python-httplib2 python-auth2client` `sudo apt install sqlite3 python3-pip python3-pycurl mosquitto net-tools`
+(DEPRICATE??) `sudo apt install libcurl4-openssl-dev libssl-dev`

+(DEPRICATE??) `sudo apt install sqlite3 flask python-pycurl python-httplib2 python-auth2client`

+`sudo apt install sqlite3 python3-pip python3-pycurl mosquitto net-tools`

 ```